- “O Fortuna.” Science fiction novella, published as D. Llywelyn Jones in The Fantasist Issue 6, March 2018. Available

 - Frankenstein; or, The Modern Prometheus.
 Play in three acts, based on the novel by Mary Wollstonecraft Shelley; full script available for public reading or staged production.

 - Armes Prydein.
+Co-written with Alexander Stewart.
 Collaborative multi-genre novel, to be read in single or three-volume form; rough draft in progress.

 - Several other novels, short stories, and essays in more abstract condition.

 Editing & curation